This position is to assist with the Pediatric surge.Â

-Department: Intermediate Care Nursery FTE: 0.05 Casual Pool (as needed) Shift: Rotating
+Department: General Pediatrics Unit FTE: 0.05 Casual Pool (as needed) Shift: Rotating

 Position Summary: Work within the nursing process to provide direct nursing care to assigned patients consistent with clinical specialty (PCU/ICU/ED etc.), independent of patient location.
 Serve as a role model to promote a positive work environment and quality patient care.
 Ensure adherence to Hospitals and departmental policies and procedures.
 Minimum work requirement for RN Per Diem I is two shifts per schedule.
 One weekend shift per schedule and one summer and one winter holiday are required.
 This position does not qualify for out of area float pay.
 Patient care assignment may include; Neonate, Pediatric, Adolescent, Adult and Geriatric age groups.